What to do in Stockholm, our must-sees and our itinerary to visit the city so you don’t miss a thing

 During our guided tour, we learned that Swedes are very attached to their royal family.
 Because it aims to be close to the people and multicultural (the King and Queen have French origins).
 Members of the royal family are free to marry whomever they wish.

-Located in the Gamle Stan you can visit the royal palace and / or attend a small ceremony for about thirty minutes: the changing the guardat 12:15 pm when we were there (remember to check before you come, as there are no changeovers every day in winter).
-Come early as it’s very busy.
+Located in the Gamla Stan you can visit Stockholm’s royal palace and/or attend a small ceremony lasting about thirty minutes: the changing the guardat 12:15 pm when we were there (remember to check before you come, as changeovers don’t take place every day in winter).
+Come early, as it’s very busy.
+Note that in winter, the ceremony is shorter and a little less impressive.
+At the same time, we didn’t feel like standing still outside for too long at -15 degrees.

 10. Tivoli amusement park